 Mouthwatering, rich meaty sauce, covered in creamy mashed potatoes and finished off with a crispy cheesy topping.
-Cottage pie is the ultimate quick and easy supper that the whole family will love.
+This traditional cottage pie with a crispy potato topping is the ultimate quick and easy supper that the whole family will love.

-Cottage Pie – the ultimate in comfort food
+Traditional cottage pie - the ultimate comfort meal

 I have vivid memories of school dinners back in the early 60s.
 I think one of the worst had to be cottage pie.
 A greasy plateful of greasy, tasteless mince topped with an unappetising mound of lumpy mashed potatoes.
 And nine times out of ten it was served lukewarm.
 The dinners were presided over by a gimlet-eyed teacher.
 'I'm watching you ... get that food down you'.
 The only thing worse, was when they served a dessert of prunes and custard.
 To this day I can't face eating prunes.

 So it's quite surprising that these days cottage pie is actually one of my favourite things to eat.

 A rich meaty sauce, crammed with flavour and covered in creamy mashed potatoes.
 Top that with a crispy cheese topping and I'm happy.
 The crispy topping is made from a mixture of grated cheese (cheddar is fine) and panko breadcrumbs.
 Panko breadcrumbs are Japanese breadcrumbs and are much crunchier than normal breadcrumbs.
 Sprinkle that over mashed potatoes on top of the cottage pie just before baking, and you get a delicious crunchy cheesy topping that goes so well with the cottage pie.

 Just look at the juices in the dish, ready to bubble up and combine with the bottom of the mashed potato.
 And the crispy cheesiness of the cheese and breadcrumb topping, waiting to be browned and melted in the oven.
 I could happily tuck into a plateful right now!